He would really like to find true love–if his mother allows it.

 Teddy Bear (2012) is director Mads Matthiesen first feature-length film that was inspired by his 2007 short film Dennis.
 Kim Kold, the six-foot-plus body builder, makes his acting debut as Dennis, who has trouble dating women due to him not wanting to disappoint his possessive mother (Elisabeth Steentoft).
-If you have already seen the short, you know that this film is a more elaborate version of Dennis’ quest to find his one true love.
+If you have already seen the short, you know that this film is a more refined version of Dennis’ quest to find his one true love.
 The film brings him halfway around the world while allowing him to develop inner strength and confidence in the process.

 Dennis is a gentle giant bitten by the love bug.
 His ultimate goal is to find a woman to love and live happily with her and enjoy his life without any interference from his mother.
 At 38, he still lives with his mother, mostly from coaxing him into staying with her via guilt trips.
 After attending the wedding of his Uncle Bent (Allan Mogensen) and meeting Aoi (Sukianya Suwan), his Thai bride, Dennis consults Bent for advice on where to find a woman in Pattaya (one of the bustling cities in Thailand) and embarks on a touching journey filled with misunderstandings and culture shock while searching for the woman of his dreams.